 So how did we narrow down the field?
 We looked at the amount of content available on the system - not only the number of apps available, but the quality, too - as well as its feature-set, usability and potential to grow in the coming year.

-From the insanely powerful 4K-ready Roku 4 to the recently released app-heavy Apple TV, all the players have come out for the final showdown, but only one can leave with the crown.
+The competition is fiercer than ever in 2017 – from the insanely powerful 4K-ready Roku Premiere+ and Chromecast Ultra, to the recently released app-heavy Apple TV – all the players have come out for the final showdown, but only one can leave with the crown.

-The new Chromecast is a more colorful, reliable streaming dongle
+The Chromecast Ultra is a powerful, reliable 4K streaming dongle

 Too often, there's a discrepancy between a product's price (what it costs) and its value (how much it's really worth).
-Thankfully, Chromecast isn't one of those products: it's worth every penny.
-Coming in $35 (£30, AU$49), the petite, USB-powered Chromecast offers all of the functionality of boxes three times its size at a quarter of the price.
-It completely outshines its closest - the Roku Streaming Stick and the Amazon Fire TV Stick - and is ultimately the best bang for your buck.
+Thankfully, Chromecast Ultra isn't one of those products: it's worth every penny.
+Coming in $69 (£69 or about AU$90), the petite, USB-powered Chromecast offers all of the functionality of boxes three times its size at half of the price.
+It completely outshines its closest competitors - the Roku Streaming Stick and the Amazon Fire TV Stick - and is ultimately the best bang for your buck for a small form factor player.
 Plus, if you're an Android user, you'll even be able to mirror your screen via the built-in cast functionality.

 Two parts gaming machine, one part set-top box

-If you want to your streaming video player to dabble in gaming, there is no better option than the Nvidia Shield that sports Android TV.
-What we liked about it is that it turns out powerful video game-ready internals also make for a pretty smooth streaming experience, especially considering that the Shield is one of only a few players on the market that can process 4K video.
-What really seals the deal, though, is that instead of a remote, the Shield comes with a controller that syncs up effortlessly and can play any number of Android TV or PC-quality streaming titles from GeForce Now, Nvidia's game-streaming service.
+There are some other options out there around the Shield’s price point that are worth giving full consideration.
+But, should you desire a 4K video streaming player that can handle some of your favorite games, the Nvidia Shield is the perfect addition to your audiovisual armory.
+What we liked about it is that it turns out powerful video game-ready internals also make for a pretty smooth streaming experience.
+What really seals the deal for gamers, though, is that instead of a remote, the Shield comes with a controller that syncs up effortlessly and can play any number of Android TV or PC-quality streaming titles from GeForce Now, Nvidia's game-streaming service.